End of Life and Palliative Care Information

-The focus on a patient's quality of life has increased greatly during the past twenty years.
+The focus on a patient's quality of life has increased greatly during the past twenty years, and it has been noted that with each passing year, the newly born live about three months longer than those born the prior year.
 In the United States today, 55% of hospitals with more than 100 beds offer a palliative-care program, and nearly one-fifth of community hospitals have palliative-care programs.
 A relatively recent development is the concept of a dedicated health care team that is entirely geared toward palliative treatment: a palliative-care team.

-The term "palliative care" is increasingly used with regard to diseases other than cancer such as chronic, progressive pulmonary disorders, renal disease, chronic heart failure, HIV/AIDS, and progressive neurological conditions.
+The term "palliative care" is increasingly used regarding diseases apart from cancer such as chronic, progressive pulmonary disorders, renal disease, chronic heart failure, HIV/AIDS, and progressive neurological conditions.

 In the United States, hospice services and palliative care programs share similar goals of providing symptom relief and pain management.
 Non-hospice palliative care is appropriate for anyone with a serious, complex illness, whether they are expected to recover fully, to live with chronic illness for an extended time, or to experience disease progression.
 In contrast, although hospice care is also palliative, the term hospice applies to care administered in patients with a prognosis of 6 months or less to live.